Stanoja/ValdrNG/valdr-ng/projects/valdr-ng/README.md

 yarn install valdr-ng
 ```

-2. Register the `ValdrNgModule` in application module.
+2. Register the `ValdrNgModule` in the application module.

 ```typescript
 @NgModule({